Sir Alex Ferguson ‘thrilled and honoured’ as Aberdeen plan statue

-Sir Alex Ferguson is “thrilled” at plans by Aberdeen FC to build a statue in his honour.
+Sir Alex Ferguson is “thrilled” at plans by Aberdeen to build a statue in his honour.

-The club said the bronze monument outside Pittodrie Stadium will be the first in a series to honour the club’s heroes.
+The Dons say the bronze monument outside Pittodrie Stadium will be the first in a series to honour the club’s heroes.

 Sir Alex, who won 10 major trophies in eight years at Pittodrie before going on to further success with Manchester United, said: “I am thrilled and honoured by this recognition from Aberdeen Football Club, where I spent a fantastic and memorable part of my managerial career.